bjh21/mal/docs/GC.md

 produced by `fn*` calls it.
 The value of `gc_root` here needs to be provided when the closure gets called rather than being captured by the closure, which in turn means that the "apply" part of `EVAL` needs to pass `gc_root` to any function that it invokes.
-This is probably best done by inserting a new first argument to each function, ignoring it in the existing core functions, but passing it to `EVAL` from the `fn*` closure.
+This will require adding an extra argument to everything that can be applied to take `gc_root`.
+All the existing core functions can ignore this new argument.
+The closure constructed by `fn*` should use it, though, and pass it through to `EVAL`.

 TODO: restructure in terms of steps:

-step 4: add `gc_roots`.

 later steps: Make sure that `gc_roots` is properly handled in new features.

-Because the garbage collector will only be called at the start of `EVAL`, only values that can survive until the next `EVAL` need to be added to `gc_roots`.
-To ensure that we consider all relevant code paths, we'll start at `EVAL` and trace all paths that might reach `EVAL` again.
-In many of these, the arguments to `EVAL` (`ast` and `env`) will be referenced, so those should be put into `gc_roots` for the duration of `EVAL`.

-Step 4 introduces `if`, which is unproblematic, and `fn*`, which is slightly less so.  `fn*` doesn't directly cause `EVAL` to invoke `EVAL`, but each closure that it creates allocates an environment and invoke `EVAL`, so some analysis is needed.
-As with `let*`, though, that environment is passed to `EVAL`, so no other protection is needed.

 When implementing tail call optimization, you will need to ensure that the `ast` and `env` in `gc_roots` are replaced when `EVAL` re-starts.